 A distal radial epiphysis injury is an injury to the growth plate at the wrist end of the radius bone in the forearm.
 It mostly affects young athletes and is most often caused by overuse.
 Resting and changing training accordingly can help, although activities that exacerbate wrist pain should be stopped.

 - Symptoms include wrist pain, especially when your wrist is bent backwards with the palm facing down.
-This movement is known as dorsiflexion.
+This movement is known as wrist dorsiflexion.

 - You are likely to have limited ability to dorsiflex your wrist.
 As a result, this may prevent gymnasts from performing certain movements.